mtbuffum/NBA-Point-Calculator/README.md

 # NBA Points Prediction Using Linear Regression

 This project predicts an NBA player's total **points (PTS)** for the 2024-25 season based on their stats using **Linear Regression**.
+It is my first time creating a Machine Learning Model

 ## Project Files